 Research has been undertaken into the physical and mental health benefits that interaction with trees and nature can provide.

 The aesthetic value of trees is wide reaching.
-A tree on your property can be enjoyed by the whole neighborhood without you even realising it.
+A tree on your property can be enjoyed by the whole neighbourhood without you even realising it.

 Aesthetic benefits include:

-There are many economic benefits that come from having trees on your property and in the local neighborhood.
+There are many economic benefits that come from having trees on your property and in the local neighbourhood.

 Several studies show that retaining trees can increase property values by at least 6.7 %.
 Removing that tree can cost you $15, 000 or more.